szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Spear of Withering able to poison on contact (1460)

-I feel like this spear should be more withery, especially considering it's a +4 weapon!
+I feel like this spear should be more withering, especially considering it's a +4 weapon!
 This makes the spear able to inflict 12 extra poison damage over one round if a save vs. Death at -2 is failed.

 ### Make Wave +4 slightly more powerful (1540)